Marcin Nowotny, PhD, Professor

 2. DNA repair

 Nucleotide excision repair (NER) is one of the major pathways of DNA repair and its main feature is its ability to recognize a wide spectrum of DNA lesions of various sizes and structures.
-In bacterial NER UvrA, a dimeric ATPase, plays a role of a DNA damage sensor.
+In bacterial NER UvrA, a dimeric ATPase, plays the role of a DNA damage sensor.
 Damage verification is performed by UvrB helicase and UvrC double nuclease excises the damaged DNA fragment.